 Sacking the quarterback requires a relentless effort from the defense and game planning from the coach.

-The term sack was coined by one of the best pass rushers the football game has seen, Deacon Jones.
+One of the best pass rushers the football game has seen, Deacon Jones, coined the term sack.
 The sack relates to how cities were sacked, which Deacon related to how the offense felt after the big play.

 Sacks are game-changing for both the defense and the offense and should be pursued every time the quarterback drops back to pass.